Kong/kongponents/docs/guide/contributing.md

     Now that the dependency is linked, your local project will utilize the local build.

     :::tip Note
-    You may need to clear the `vite` cache using the `--force` flag to pick up changes to Kongponents.
-You will also need to restart your Vite server after every rebuild of kongponents to pick up the changes.
+    You may need to clear the `vite` cache using the `--force` flag in your host app in order to pick up the newly built files.
+You will also need to restart your Vite server after every rebuild of Kongponents to pull in the changes.
     :::

     :::tip TIP